 The Fund's primary investment objective is to seek current income.

-The Fund's secondary investment objective is to seek exposure to the share price of the common stock of Berkshire Hathaway Inc. ("BRK.B" or "Underlying Security"), subject to a limit on potential investment gains.
+The Fund's secondary investment objective is to seek exposure to the share price of DraftKings Inc. ("DKNG" or "Underlying Security"), which is generally subject to a limit on potential investment gains.